Do I have to attend orientation?

 When you submit the reservation you will automatically receive a copy of your registration to the email you gave UIS on your application.
 You will also be emailed a confirmation of the session you're registered for.
 You can also verify your reservation by going to your UIS Admission Status page.

 I checked pay my Orientation Fee by credit card when I was registering for Orientation but I didn’t see anything that asked for my credit card number?

-If you go to your UIS Admission Status page you will see under Status Update – Payment Due $175 (or more if you added guests).
+If you go to your Admission Status page you will see under Payment Due heading the amount for your Orientation and Guest Fees.
 Click on that and it will take you through the process of paying by credit card.

 How much does Orientation cost?

-If I attend Orientation do I have to attend the Welcome Week program?
+If I attend Orientation do I have to attend the New Student Welcome program?

 Yes, UIS’s mandatory orientation program has three parts.
-The first part is the online orientation in Canvas, our learning management system.
-Then students will attend the 1-day program called Orientation which focuses on big-picture activities like advising and registration.
-Freshmen Welcome is the last part of our mandatory programs, held right before classes start August 16-18, that will help prepare you for your first semester of college.
+The first part is the online orientation.
+Then students will attend the in-person, 1-day program Orientation on-campus in Springfield (or the virtual, synchronous Orientation for online majors, out-of-state or international students), which focuses on big-picture activities like course registration.
+New Student Welcome is the last part of our mandatory programs, held right before classes start (in Fall: August 22, 23, and 24; Spring semester admits: January 12, 13), that will help prepare you for your first semester of college.

-Can I make changes to my Orientation reservation?
+Can I make changes to my in-person Orientation reservation?

 Yes, we understand that things come up during the Summer.
 Please email us with the date you want to cancel and indicate your new preferred date.
 We will cancel your reservation and register you for the other date if it is still open.
 Do not register for another session online, this will lead to confusion and being registered and charged for two Orientation dates.
 Please note that once your cancel your reservation the reservation system automatically opens a spot in that date and someone else can register for that spot.
 So please be sure and check dates before cancelling anything.